 Montgomery Ward continued down this path again in 1922:

-And some other examples from the same catalog, this time with different, unique styling, including another type of vent hole:
+And some other examples from the same catalog, this time with different, unique styling, including another type of ventilation hole:

-Here's an IRL example of a deadstock, 1920s Brave Man chambray shirt, note the yoke:
+Here's a vintage example of a deadstock, 1920s Brave Man chambray shirt by way of eBay; note the back yoke:

 Wintertime calls for a heavier shirt, like this wool one from Pendleton that sold over at Cocky Crew Store; here we also see a woven tag, something that was gaining ground in the 1920s:

-Here's another example of the Milton F. Goodman shirt, in black:
+Here's a 1920s example of the Milton F. Goodman shirt in black sateen:

 Here's two more glimpses of the MFG shirt again, one from 1922 and the second from an undated ad likely from the 1920s; note that the pocket shape has changed in the second image: